WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 Before continuing, install and activate your theme.

-There are three ways to create templates and template parts:
+There are several ways to create templates and template parts:

 - Manually, by creating HTML files containing block markup.
 - Using the site editor.
 - Using the template editing mode in the block editor.

-The differences are explained below.
+The fourth way is temporary and involves going to the Appearance menu > Templates, and is not recommended because of it's limitations.

 ### Manual template creation

 Create two template part files called `footer.html` and `header.html` and place them inside the `block-template-parts` folder.

-When you add blocks manually to your HTML files, you will start with an HTML comment that includes the block name prefixed with `wp:`.
+When you add blocks manually to your HTML files, start with an HTML comment that includes the block name prefixed with `wp:`.
-There are both self-closing and multi-line blocks:
+There are both self-closing and multi-line blocks as shown in the example below.

-Add the site title to `header.html`:
+Add the site title block to `header.html`:

 ```html
 <!-- wp:site-title /-->